tharu62/robot_slam/README.md

 ---

 ### ROS
-The robot uses **ROS 2 Jazzy Jalisco** on both the robot and the remote machine.
+The robot uses **ROS2 Jazzy Jalisco** on both the robot and the remote machine.
 Communication between nodes occurs over the local Wi-Fi network using **Fast DDS**.
-> 💡 For the robot, install the **ROS 2 base** package only (no GUI), as it performs no graphical processing.
+> 💡 For the robot, install the **ROS2 base** package only (no GUI), as it performs no graphical processing.

-The system can also be adapted for **ROS 2 Humble**, but Jazzy was used for full testing and validation.
+The system can also be adapted for **ROS2 Humble**, but Jazzy was used for full testing and validation.

 ---